crl-n/roger-skyline-1/README.md

 $ nmap 10.1x.xxx.xxx
 ```

 You can see that the IP has been blocked in `/var/log/psad/auto_blocked_iptables`.
+Reboot the VM to drop the ban.

 ### 7. Stopping unneeded services
 We can list enabled services using `sudo systemctl list-unit-files --type=service --state=enabled --all`.